akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “She was walking.
 It seemed… right.”

 Harold’s mouth twitched.
-Not quite a smile, but something near it.
+Not quite a smile, but something like it.
 “My daughter is not easily caught.
 She runs her own race.”

 Godfrey glanced at Beatrice, then back at Harold.
 “I am not here to catch her.”